circa10a/google-home-aws-news/README.md

 - "OK Google, Talk to cloud computing news"

-> Note: News items are cache for 8 hours, then renewed with another request
+> Note: News items are cached for 8 hours, then renewed with another request

 ### Example View